Merzasphor/MWSE/docs/source/lua/type/tes3creature.rst

     The items currently carried by the actor.

 `isAttacked`_ (`boolean`_)
-    If true, the creature attacked flag is set.
+    If true, the actor's attacked flag is set.

 `isEssential`_ (`boolean`_)
-    If true, the creature essential flag is set.
+    If true, the actor's essential flag is set.

 `isInstance`_ (`boolean`_)
     Always returns false.

 `isRespawn`_ (`boolean`_)
-    If true, the creature respawn flag is set.
+    If true, the actor's respawn flag is set.

 `level`_ (`number`_)
     The base level of the creature.

 `magicka`_ (`number`_)
-    The creature's max magicka.
+    The actor's max magicka.

 `mesh`_ (`string`_)
     The path to the object's mesh.